Milwaukee dog, owner reunited; pet spotted on FOX6 WakeUp

 "She was ecstatic," Gary said.
 "I’m just happy he’s back, most definitely."

-Speed said someone was caring for Payday after he'd gone missing, but that person recently surrendered the dog to the Wisconsin Humane Society.
+Speed said someone had taken Payday in after he'd gone missing, but that person recently surrendered the dog to the Wisconsin Humane Society.

 What to do about missing pets